KannonZenetism/zenetism-field-physics/zenetism/mpx/boundary-conditions-of-number.md

 ## 7. Canonical Summary Statement

-Aion and Khaon define the unsignable boundary conditions of existence — equilibrium and unbounded magnitude.
+Aion and Khaon define the unsignable boundary conditions of existence — structural stillness and unbounded magnitude.
 Sign, polarity, and directional motion do not exist until Theon and Nekron instantiate the first centropic and entropic operators, mathematically analogous to +1 and −1 generating the integer field.

 ---